mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_nis_scaler/README.md

 ## App configuration

+In order to enable the software for a given application (eg: Microsoft Flight Simulator 2020 aka MSFS2020), a configuration file must be present for this application.

-1. First, retrieve the name that the application passes to OpenXR.
-In order to do that, run the application while the API layer is enabled.
+1. Each application registers itself with a name.
+The first step is to retrieve the name that the application passes to OpenXR.
+In order to do that, follow the setup instructions above to install the software, then run the application you wish to enable NIS scaling for.
+In this example, we start MSFS2020.

-2. Locate the log file for the layer.
-It will typically be `%LocalAppData%\XR_APILAYER_NOVENDOR_nis_scaler.log`.
+2. Locate the log file for the software.
+It will typically be stored at `%LocalAppData%\XR_APILAYER_NOVENDOR_nis_scaler.log`.

-3. In the log file, search for the first line saying "Could not load config for ...":
+3. In the log file, search for the first line reading "Could not load config for ...".
+The name specified on this line is the application name.

 ```
 dllHome is "C:\Program Files\OpenXR-API-Layers"